geopython/stetl/docs/using.rst

 can be fed into an `XsltFilter`, which outputs a transformed `etree_doc`.
 The type `any` is a catch-all, for example used for printing any object to standard output in the :class:`stetl.packet.Component`.
 An `etree_element_stream` may also be interesting to be able to process single features.

+Starting with Stetl 1.0.7 a new :class:`stetl.filters.formatconverter.FormatConverterFilter` class provides a Stetl Filter to allow almost any conversion between otherwise incompatible Components.

+TODO: the Packet typing system is still under constant review and extension.
+Soon it will be possible to add new data types and converters.
+We have deliberately chosen not to define a single internal datatype like a "Feature", both for flexibility and performance reasons.

 Multiple Chains
 ---------------